FHI GENERAL TERMS AND CONDITIONS OF DELIVERY 2020

 18.1 Conditions of damage compensation

-Except in the case of intent or gross negligence by the Client’s management and with consideration for the other provisions of GTCD2014 and in particular, the other paragraphs of this article, the Contractor shall only be obliged to compensate the Client for the damage that it has suffered due to a Shortcoming.
+Except in the case of intent or gross negligence by the Contractor’s management and with consideration for the other provisions of GTCD2020 and in particular, the other paragraphs of this article, the Contractor shall only be obliged to compensate the Client for the damage that it has suffered due to a Shortcoming.
 The obligation to compensate for damage shall not arise before all the following conditions have been fulfilled:

 - The Client shall have informed the Contractor of the Shortcoming as described in article 17.4.

 - There must be a situation of default as provided for under articles 18.2 and 18.3.

 - The damage shall be attributable to the Contractor.

 - The Client shall have made it sufficiently clear that it has taken enough safety precautions to prevent or limit damage as stated for example, in articles 17.2 and 17.3.